This is an introduction to graphology for beginners. Our goal is to spread this wonderful technique and that more and more people enjoy its benefits.

 Introduction to Graphology’s Symbolic Language

-The way in which the subject organizes the graphic space in drawings and writings will reflect the level reached by the conformation of his I. Because the person writes or draws according to how it is.
+The way in which the subject organizes the graphic space in drawings and writings will reflect the level reached by the conformation of his personality.
+Because the person writes or draws according to how it is.
 His personality is projected on that sheet.

 The act of drawing is a powerful means for us to let out our emotions.
 It allows us to read our minds from what we have scribbled or sketched on a sheet of paper.
 Psychology applies the symbolism of space in Projective Tests such as the HTP (House-Tree-Person).